 Other calming herbs include Jamaican dogwood bark (Piscidia erythrina) and California poppy (Eschscholzia californica).

-If your sleep problems are adrenal/blood sugar related then adrenal adaptogens taken during the day and phosphatidylserine at night tend to work the best.
+If your sleep problems are adrenal/blood sugar related then adrenal adaptogens taken during the day and phosphatidylserine tend to work the best.

 If your melatonin levels are low then 1.5-3mg is usually adequate but you may do best on a time-released product if you wake up in the middle of the night.